bnb-chain/bnb-chain.github.io/docs/bc-fusion/overview.md

 - **Second Sunset Fork** - More Beacon chain transactions will be disabled, for example,MsgSideChainSubmitProposal.
 All TimeLock and AtomicSwap will automatically be refunded to the user's wallet.
 All the BSC delegation will be undelegated automatically.
-- **Final Sunset Fork** - Cross-chain communication between the Beacon Chain and BSC will be completely stopped. ( Estimated time on mainnet: 2024 Sep)
+- **Final Sunset Fork** - Cross-chain communication between the Beacon Chain and BSC will be completely stopped.
 - **Post BC Fusion** - Beacon Chain will be dumped and and a merkle tree will be generated for recover the assets, which are binded to BSC however not transffered to BSC yet.